Ensembl/ensembl-vep/README.md

 * Minor Allele Frequecy (MAF) filtering bug.
 Using the `--freq_freq`, `--freq_gt_lt`, and `--freq_filter` to filter the output of Ensembl VEP can lead to some variants being incorrectly excluded or included, depending on the parameters used with the options.
 This only affecte insertions / deletions and is caused by an allele matching issue.
 We are investigating a potenital fix, but it will take time to fully assess and implement.
    * In the meantime, the simplest workaround is to not filter while running Ensembl VEP and instead use the [filter_vep script](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html) to filter your output files.
 In almost all circumstances this is the better approach as you will retain marginal cases in your unfiltered file that may be relevant.
    * Please note that this bug also impacts the MAF filtering options on the web version of Ensembl VEP.
+* Non coding transcripts do not get their allele shifted when the `--shift_3prime` is enabled.
+This has consequence in custom annotation feature when used with the `--exact` option enabled or any other logic that tries to match variant allele with the annotated feature.
 ---

 <a name="haplo"></a>